panksy2k/JonFinder/README.md

 How to run the application
 ==========================

-Build - create docker image from the artifact created at the same time mvn clean package docker:build
+Build - create docker image (and tag it) from the artifact created at the same time mvn clean package docker:build

 Run the container